seb-m/curve41417.rs/README.md

 ## Example

-Consider this basic example performing a Diffie-Hellman in Curve41417 Montgomery's representation:
+This basic example performs a Diffie-Hellman in Curve41417 Montgomery's representation:

 ```rust
 extern crate curve41417;